paulg44/interview_exercise_Unibuddy/README.md

 ## Part 2

+## My Solution

+Initially after some searching around I thought the USER_SERVICE_URL was an env variable stored in an .env file and that it would need to be imported from the .env file using process.env.
+However after noticing that there was not an .env file present in the application I came across cross-env.
+A node package that sets environment variables in different operating systems, in my case I am using windows.

 A test is failing - `npm run test` - impolement the code necessary to pass the test

 ## Part 3 - Strech